Back to all Project Ideas / Clear Out The Clutter

 - The school district may want to form a specific team focused on green cleaning, due to its health and safety benefits.
 Key participants to consider for this team are nurses, Environmental Health & Safety staff, custodians, and community health experts.
 The Healthy Schools Campaign has published tips for forming a team as part of their Green Clean Schools program.

 - Organize and clean classrooms, removing un-used papers, books and supplies.
 Strongly consider removing items that typically collect dust and mites, including stuffed animals, cloth pillows, and fabric.
 Clean all carpet thoroughly to remove all dust and dirt build-up.
 Ensure that the heating and cooling units, windows and vents supplying air to your classroom are free of obstructions.
 Ensure that animal cages and fish tanks are regularly cleaned.

 - Connect student learning with sustainability action.
 Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-You can find modules to educate students about indoor air quality by searching by theme, learning standard, teaching method, or keyword.
+In the 3-lesson module "Sensing Air Quality," students learn why air quality is important and how their sense of smell can help them identify air pollution.
+You can find more modules to educate students about protecting air quality by searching Learning Lab's catalog by theme, primary subject, grade or keyword.

 - The EPA’s Tools for Schools Indoor Air Quality program has teacher resources on their web site, including a “Classroom Checklist” with tips for cleanliness.

 - Find more information from the American Lung Association about asthma and the sources that can trigger symptoms, and take a look at resources from Mom’s Clean Air Force that profile asthma triggers that could impact students and staff.